cornell-chem-7870/lecture_notes/_sources/lecture-01-intro_vectors.md

 ## Introduction to Matrices
 We have a natural way of generalizing addition to vectors.
 We now turn to a second question: how should we generalize multiplication?
 In fact, we have already introduced one possible generalization: the dot product, which "multiplies" two vectors to produce a scalar.
-This gives us an idea; if we have a vector with $M entries, we can perform $K$ different dot products to get a new vector with $K$ entries.
+This gives us an idea; if we have a vector with $M$ entries, we can perform $K$ different dot products to get a new vector with $K$ entries.

 To help make this practical, we introduce a new notation.
 We write the first vector in a dot product as a row of numbers (a "row vector") and the second vector as a column of numbers (a "column vector").